christopherobin/mage/lib/state/Readme.md

  - `'stateError'`
  - `'timeOut'`, `timeout` (in milliseconds)

-which are intended for the sampler library to collect data.
+These are intended for the sampler library to collect data.